 Consider butter sauce yawn-inducing?
 Not when it's infused with bonito flakes, the delicate shavings of sashimi quality tuna that’s been steamed, air-dried, and aged.
 Punch up the oceanic flavor with a smattering of briny littleneck clams for an anything-but-boring bite.

 This hearty, family-friendly recipe marries two comfort food classics—meatloaf and spaghetti—for one epic rib-sticker of a dinner.
 The tangy-sweet, boldly beefy sauce delivers both surprising depth of flavor and a delicious sense of familiarity… consider it a bolognese inspired by the classic flavors of meatloaf.
-And because no meatloaf is complete without breadcrumbs, we finish this fun play on pasta night off with buttery toasted panko (the perfect final touch of crunch!).
-While we love how this dish can be thrown together on a moment’s notice with a package of ground beef and pantry staples, we highly recommend prepping the sauce a day ahead if possible, because it’s definitely one of those that tastes even better the next day.
+And because no meatloaf is complete without breadcrumbs, we finish off this fun play on pasta night with buttery toasted panko (the perfect final touch of crunch!).
+While we love how this dish can be thrown together on a moment’s notice, we highly recommend prepping the sauce a day ahead if possible.
+It’s definitely one of those that tastes even better the next day.
 If you do make your sauce ahead, when you’re ready to serve, simply heat it on the stove with 1/4 to 1/3 cup of water or chicken stock to help loosen it up.

 Pressure Cooker Chicken Spaghetti

 This comforting and delicious Chicken Spaghetti is satisfying meal the entire family can get behind, and can be made with just a quick (and inexpensive) stop by the grocery store on your way home.
 Thanks to the pressure cooker, this recipe yields the flavor of a rich, long-simmered sauce in only 25 minutes.
-While browning the chicken and onions does help build flavor, it's OK to skip this step.
+While browning the chicken and onions does help build flavor, it's ok to skip this step.
 Just add about 5 minutes to your cook time and discard the skin before adding your chicken to the pressure cooker.
-This dish is also easily adapted for your Instant Pot, click HERE for detailed instructions.

 Spaghetti and Meatballs with Red Wine